jamiewilbraham/azure-docs/articles/cognitive-services/cognitive-services-apis-create-account-cli.md

 > [!NOTE]
-> Many of the Cognitive Services below have a free tier you can use to try the service.
+> Many of the Cognitive Research Technologies below have a free tier you can use to try the service.
 To use the free tier, use `F0` as the sku for your resource.

 ### Vision